Outstream advertising is yielding higher returns

 This advertising tactic is characterised by video ads that appear in non-video based editorial content.
-For example, if you’re reading Dw News or Euro News, and you come across video ads that appear organically—as if they’re part of the article you’re reading—and they start playing when you scroll over the ad: that’s an outstream unit.
+For example, if you’re reading Dw News, Sawt Asharq news or WTX News, and you come across video ads that appear organically—as if they’re part of the article you’re reading—and they start playing when you scroll over the ad: that’s an outstream unit.

 Even when publishers have extensive budgets to produce videos, it takes significant resources to consistently produce more and that are diverse enough to attract an larger audience.
 This has its limitations

 Additionally, for publishers that do have their own video content, there are thousands of pages of written content that can be monetised by outstream completely separately from instream video.